 Where we are now

 Despite the continual efforts to discredit Mueller’s investigation, the results from the probe show the legitimacy of the effort.
 His team has interviewed a slew of Trump associates, current and former administration members, and campaign officials, including Steve Bannon, Stephen Miller, Sean Spicer, Reince Priebus, and Attorney General Sessions, as well as Comey, Steele, and Russian lobbyist and alleged former counterintelligence official Rinat Akhmetshin.
 Which of these interviews relate to specific criminal matters, and whether individual interviewees are subjects or targets of the investigation, remains unknown.
 Agents have also raided the homes of Manafort and Cohen and questioned Russian oligarchs flying into U.S. airports.
-As of this writing, Mueller has indicted 33 individuals and three corporations and obtained one conviction and five guilty pleas, the details of which are as follows:
+As of February 11, 2019, Mueller has indicted 34 individuals and three corporations and obtained one conviction and seven guilty pleas, the details of which are as follows:

 - On October 5, 2017, George Papadopoulos pleaded guilty to lying to the FBI about his contacts with Russian-linked individuals during the 2016 presidential campaign.
 Papadopoulos pursued these contacts with the intention of connecting the Trump team to Russian government officials.
 He was ultimately sentenced to 14 days in prison.
 In October 2018, Papadopoulos repeatedly suggested he was considering withdrawing his guilty plea, claiming he now believed that his meetings during the campaign with Maltese professor Joseph Mifsud were part of a British plot to frame Papadopoulos and undermine the Trump campaign.